TodWulff/Klipper_UserInteraction/README.md

 In _ui_vars, a person implementing this can selectively enable/disable Input Prompt and/or Exception hints.
 Hints are little descriptive blurbs as to what the code is expecting as input - one can enable hints on either the input prompt, or disable hints when an input exception is detected/raised.
-It is suggested that it is likely best to have exception hints enabled, and to have the input prompt detail what sort of input is desired.
+It is suggested that it is likely best to have exception hints enabled, and to have the input prompt detail what sort of input is desired, leaving input hints disabled.
 The _ui_test.cfg file has the START_DEMO macro that iterates through some UI input event - I used it for dev testing, it works as a demo.
 Some visual examples as it relates to the hint options that can be set in _ui_vars: